reidmorrison/rocketjob/README.md

 MongoMapper will already configure itself in Rails environments.
 Sometimes we want to use a different Mongo Database instance for the records and results.

-For example, the Batch::Job can be stored in a Mongo Database that is replicated across data centers, whereas we may not want to replicate record and result data due to it's sheer volume.
+For example, the RocketJob::Job can be stored in a Mongo Database that is replicated across data centers, whereas we may not want to replicate record and result data due to it's sheer volume.